gnaneswar-08/jal-suraksha/README.md

 Longitude

-Occupancy/status information

-Officers can add and delete centers.
-Registered centers can be retrieved by the Citizen Portal.
+Registered centers are made available to the Citizen Portal and can be displayed on the map.

-Data Storage
+💾 Data Storage

-The current prototype uses Python in-memory lists:
+The current hackathon prototype uses in-memory storage for rapid development and demonstration.

 citizen_reports = []
 evacuation_centers = []

-This is suitable for a hackathon demonstration, but the data is lost when the Flask server restarts.
+Data resets when the Flask server restarts.

-For production, the project should use a persistent database such as SQLite or PostgreSQL.

-Map and GPS

-The application uses Leaflet and OpenStreetMap for map visualization.

-Browser geolocation can be used where GPS access is required.
-The browser must be given location permission.

-Security Note

-The current login page is intended for the hackathon prototype.
-A production deployment should add secure authentication, authorization, sessions, password/OTP handling, and role-based access control.
+A future version can use SQLite or PostgreSQL for persistent storage.

-Future Improvements
+🔮 Future Scope

-SQLite/PostgreSQL persistent storage
+Persistent database

-Secure authentication
+Secure authentication and role-based access

-Real-time WebSocket updates
+Real-time WebSocket communication

-Real IoT sensor integration

-Road-based evacuation routing
+IoT flood sensors

-SMS/push emergency alerts
+SMS and push emergency alerts

-Officer dispatch tracking
+Advanced road-based evacuation routing

 Cloud deployment

-Audit logs

-Offline/mesh-network emergency communication
+Offline emergency communication

+AI-based flood risk prediction

-Project Objective
+🎯 Project Goal

-Jal Suraksha connects citizens and emergency officers through a common disaster-response platform.

-Citizens can report danger, request emergency assistance, and locate safe evacuation centers.

-Officers can monitor incidents, assess risk, manage emergency response, and publish evacuation centers to citizens.

-Development Status
+Detect.
+Respond.
+Protect.

+Jal Suraksha aims to reduce emergency response time by creating a common platform where citizens can request help and find safety, while officers can monitor situations and coordinate response.

+👥 Team

-Project: Jal Suraksha
+Jal Suraksha — Hackathon Project

-Type: Smart Flood & Disaster Response Web Application
+📌 Project Status

-Status: Hackathon Prototype
+Hackathon Prototype

+Built to demonstrate an integrated citizen and emergency-response workflow for flood and disaster management.